Alt Zastrow Infantry

 Colonel Colour: white field bearing the arms of Hanover (common to all Hanoverian infantry regiments).

 Regimental Colours: red field with a lion couchant on a mound surrounded by pale green palm wreaths, bounded together by a ribbon.
 Scroll above reads VIGILANTIA VINCIT.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 This article incorporates texts from the following books which are now in the public domain: